 At this point in time, the framework provides two solutions to scheduling and dealing with deadlines:

 DeadlineManager approach, refer to the Deadlines section.
 The current section will proceed with a suggested course of action when utilizing the

 In Axon, you can use an

 EventScheduler to schedule an event for publication.
-In the example of an Invoice, you would expect that invoice to be paid within thirty days.
+In the example of an invoice, you would expect the invoice to be paid within thirty days.
 A saga would, after sending the

 CreateInvoiceCommand, schedule an

 InvoicePaymentDeadlineExpiredEvent to be published in 30 days.
 The